OnroerendErfgoed/brdrQ/docs/autoupdateborders.md

 ### Input Parameters

-- **Thematic Layer**: A (MULTI)POLYGON layer with EPSG:31370 or EPSG:3812 coordinates and a unique ID.
+- **Thematic Layer**: A vector layer (polygon, line, or point) with EPSG:31370 or EPSG:3812 coordinates and a unique ID.
     - **Default**: No default value, must be provided by the user.
     - **Optional**: No.